tasdikrahman/tnote/README.md

 - **Secure**
   - Encrypts your database using standard **256 bit AES encryption**.
 So even if anybody gets hand of your database file.
 He cannot make any sense of it.

-For this SQLCipher was used, which is used by a large number of organizations, including Nasa, SalesForce, Xerox and more.

-The passphrase used to encrypt the DB at the start will be the only passphrase that will be able to decrypt the database!

 [Why Advantages of Encryption vs not using it?](https://github.com/prodicus/tnote/wiki/So-you-say-it-is-encrypted-eh%3F)

-  - key and passphrase approach used.
   **This feature is available/tested only on linux based systems.
 Support for other OS's coming soon!**
 - **Searching for notes is hassle free** in `tnote`.
 It supports full text search for notes
   - Search your notes either by it's
     - content
     - tags in it

       Either way, you will always find what you want!